Alfred De Courcy: Whistle maker

 Whilst whistles were stamped A De Courcy, the family never capitalise the 'de' and as such Alfred is Alfred Edward de Courcy.

 De Courcy made whistles for 45 years.
-He started working at J Hudson & Co at 1883 and became a foreman.
-He left to form his own whistle-making brass foundry at 1888.
+He started working at J Hudson & Co in 1883 and became a foreman.
+He left to form his own whistle-making brass foundry in 1888.
 It is not known how he raised the money for this, as despite several sources suggesting he had an aristocratic background, he came from a semi skilled working-class family living in Hockley.
 He was the first of seven children of William John de Courcy and Susannah (née Ridding), the family being descended from Irish immigrants from the Cork area who came to Limehouse in London in the 1830s.

 Being a skilled metal worker, de Courcy was very creative in making new designs and registering new patents for whistle construction.
-He was in fact the only whistle maker beside Hudson to successfully cross the heights of Victorian era into World war I and onward.
+He was in fact the only whistle maker beside Hudson to successfully cross the heights of Victorian era into World War I and onward.

-His personal connections with retailers, distributors all over the globe, are well reflected in body stamps found on his whistles.
+His personal connections with retailers and distributors all over the globe are well reflected in body stamps found on his whistles.